 Another especially striking example of the Indo-European “earth mother” archetype amongst the Germanic peoples comes from an Old English prayer to an Erce, eorþan modor (“Erce, mother of earth”).
 The charm was recited when the plow cut the first furrow of the growing season, and milk, honey, flour, and water were poured into the soil.

 Ultimately, then, when the Old Norse poets referred to Thor’s mother as “Earth,” they seem to have been referring more to a general concept that was ambient and taken-for-granted in their society than they were to a particular mythological figure.
 The fact that the references to her in Old Norse literature are so sparse and insubstantial lends further credence to this interpretation.
-Before the Norse and other Germanic peoples were converted to Christianity, their sacred tales and divine personalities were never systematized or rationalized like they are in modern storybook versions of mythology.
+Before the Norse and other Germanic peoples converted to Christianity, their sacred tales and divine personalities were never systematized or rationalized like they are in modern storybook versions of mythology.
 They wouldn’t have necessarily felt a need to explain exactly who Thor’s mother was.
 That she was “Earth” was apparently enough.

 Looking for more great information on Norse mythology and religion?
 While this site provides the ultimate online introduction to the topic, my book The Viking Spirit provides the ultimate introduction to Norse mythology and religion period.
 I’ve also written a popular list of The 10 Best Norse Mythology Books, which you’ll probably find helpful in your pursuit.